Evander Holyfield vs. Bert Cooper: Lewis vs Biggs

+Main Event

 Though Cooper was given little chance to defeat Holyfield, he nevertheless put on a decent showing against the champion.
 In the first round, Holyfield used his speed to take advantage of Cooper, consistently hitting him with several quick combinations.
 A little past midway through the round, Holyfield hit Cooper with a left hook to the body that dropped him to the canvas, though Cooper quickly got up and survived the rest of the round.
 After a solid second round from both fighters, Holyfield came out strong in the opening seconds of round 3, staggering Cooper with a left hook to the side of the head.
 As the first minute of the round was coming to a close, Cooper landed a right hand to Holyfield's head that staggered the champ.
 Cooper then got Holyfield against the ropes and landed a combination that included a right hand to the back of Holyfield's head.
 Before Holyfield could fall to the canvas, he grabbed the top rope to keep himself up.
 Despite not hitting the floor, referee Mills Lane called it a knockdown, the first of Holyfield's professional career.
 Cooper continued his attack on Holyfield, landing several powerful punches and nearly knocking him down again, but Holyfield held on to Cooper just as he was about to go down.
 As the second minute passed, Holyfield regained his form and proceeded to land a powerful combination of his own.
 The two men traded punches for nearly the entire final minute of the round, but both men survived without any further knockdowns.
 After three more rounds, Holyfield ended the fight late in round 7.
 With 20 seconds to go in the round, Holyfield hit Cooper with a long combination.
 Though Cooper never went down, he could no longer defend himself, causing Lane to stop the fight with two seconds left in the round and award Holyfield the victory via technical knockout.

+Aftermath

+Holyfield had hoped to fight Tyson next, however, on February 10, 1992, Tyson was convicted of rape and sentenced to six years in prison.
+As a result on 5 March it was announced that Holyfield's next opponent would be 42-year-old former Heavyweight champion Larry Holmes.